nghiahsgs/PortKillerForDev/README.md

-# PortKiller
+# Port Killer for Dev

-A lightweight macOS menu bar app to detect and kill processes listening on localhost ports.
+A lightweight macOS menu bar app for developers to detect and kill processes listening on localhost ports.
+Stop hunting for zombie servers!

 ## Features